yapishu/icewalk/readme.md

 ## IceWalk

 Crawls sites and outputs contents in markdown for LLMs.
-Tries to fall over to selenium for JS-blocked content, runs concurrently.
+Tries to fall over to selenium for JS-rendered content, runs concurrently.

 Output format: